Hainanese Chicken Rice

 3. Add the chicken stock.
 Bring to a boil and then immediately reduce to the lowest heat.

-5. Remove from heat, and rest for 10 minutes with the lid on before fluffing up with a fork and serving.
+5. Remove from heat and rest for 10 minutes with the lid on before fluffing up with a fork and serving.

-MAKE AHEAD AND LEFTOVERS – Refrigerate chicken, rice and soup separately for up to 3 days.
+Refrigerate chicken, rice and soup separately for up to 3 days.
 Reheat in the microwave.
 Not suitable to freeze.

 • Author: Nicole